 - Do you sell products or services online, and ask customers to sign up for email marketing in the checkout process?

-- What other variables affect your audience?
+- Are there other factors that affect your audience?

-Types of Contacts
+Types of contacts

-Here are some definitions for each:
+Here are the definitions for each.

 - Subscribed contact

 Someone who has opted in to receive your marketing emails.

 - Unsubscribed contact